rstek/cuez-assignment/AWS-Integration.md

 - Info: System performance metrics

 ### Logging
-- Structured logs pushed to loki / ...
+- Push structured JSON logs to CloudWatch (or Loki) so they can be queried easily.
-- Correlation IDs for request tracing if possible
+- Include correlation IDs/request IDs whenever possible.
-- Using our custom exceptions for tracking
+- Surface domain-specific errors via custom exceptions for better filtering.

 ### Open telemetry
 - Use OTEL Traces & metrics to provide additional information.